 Rat Terrier Temperament & Personality

+The Rat Terrier shares plenty of similarities with other terrier breeds like the Wire Fox Terrier, Smooth Fox Terrier, Bull Terrier and the Jack Russell Terrier.
 Fearless, intelligent, and stubborn are all Rat Terrier characteristics.
-They tend to be wary and reserved when it comes to meeting new people, and can even have trouble with other household pets if they aren’t socialized properly at a young age.
+While the Jack Russell Terrier tends to be more athletic, energetic and stubborn, Rat Terriers tend to be wary and reserved when it comes to meeting new people, and can even have trouble with other household pets if they aren’t socialized properly at a young age.
 It is important to familiarize your puppy with new people, places, sights, and experiences so that your pup will become a well-behaved household pet later on in life.

 Rat Terrier Trainability

 Training a Rat Terrier puppy can be quite challenging.
 Rat Terriers are a very intelligent breed, but they tend to be stubborn and have a mind of their own.
 The owner that would be best suited for this breed is someone who has a lot of training experience or one that is willing to seek outside professional help.
 The best approach to training a rat terrier is to start when they are puppies.
 The earlier your pet can conquer the basics, the better.
 Once they have mastered common tricks, try going into agility and Earthdog activities.

 When it comes to their daily walks, make sure to keep them on a leash at all times.
 These dogs are small and mighty – able to outrun anyone once they’ve found an animal to chase.
 They are also notoriously famous for escaping out of backyards, so make sure your home is adequately set up for their mischievous behavior.
 It’s always recommended to have your pet wear a name tag and have them microchipped by their veterinarian just in case they make a run for it.